aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 | C++      | 409.210 μs |
 | Julia    | 815.896 μs |

 Thank you all for the feedback!
 It was a fun and educational ride.
-Hopefully someone is able to spot potential improvements in the Julia implementation.
+Hopefully, someone is able to spot potential improvements in the Julia implementation.

-## *Update 2*
+### Update 2

 I added a Python implementation for fun.
 Hopefully, I didn't make any disastrous implementation mistakes in Python.
 If I did, please let me know.